tauri-apps/tao/.changes/is-always-on-top.md

 "tao": patch
 ---

-Add is_always_on_top method to check if a window is always on top on macOS, Linux and Windows.
+Add `Window::is_always_on_top` method to check if a window is always on top on macOS, Linux and Windows.